0x3F3F/0x3F3F.github.io/_posts/2018-02-08-Asset-Alloc-Correlation.md

 <img style="border: 0;" src="/img/2018/20180208_AAHeader.jpg" />

+I intend to structure my investments using a rough asset allocation model, aware of asset allocations such as the Harry Brown portfolio can give results similar to 100% equity, but with significantly less volatility.

 > "In investing, diversification is the only free lunch"
-> Harry Markowitz
+> *Harry Markowitz*

-I intend to operate my investments based on a rough asset allocation model, aware of asset allocations such as the Harry Brown portfolio can give results similar to 100% equity, but with significantly less volatility.

 Interesting chart time: